eggman89/TagGenerationAndMusicReco/README.md

 This project attempts to answer the following 2 questions :

 **1. Given the listetning habit of a user, how can we reccomend him the best songs suiable to his profile?
-This project uses a hybrid of collabarative filtering, popularity based model and content based filtering to achieve this. ** (RecoEngine.scala)
+This project uses a hybrid of collabarative filtering, popularity based model and content based filtering to achieve this. **

 The project assumes that we have user listening habits of all songs till 2008 and the songs post 2009 have not been listened enough.
 (Although thatt's not the case).